oddcoder/LLVM_Playground/01_callgrapher/README.md

 Function Pointers are resolved in using type checking heurestics: a function would be said candidate pointee by a function pointer if both functions:-

-- Have same return types
+- Have same return types.
 - Either Have same number of arguments, or the one with less arguments is a funciton with variable number of arguments.
 - All the defined arguments must be of the same type (equivalent types (structs)